resetswitch/PokemonETL/README.md

 | Docker Engine  | 20.10+                           | Runs the DB & ETL containers     |
 | Docker Compose | v2.x                             | Orchestrates multi‑service stack |
 | Python         | 3.11 (only needed for local dev) | Runs the scripts outside Docker  |

+Tested and developed with Linux Mint 22.1
+Tested and working in Windows 11 (small bug with rich.progress output stream)

 # Configuration (.env)
 a `.env` file is already available, The most important variable is: